matheo/BlankThemes/arcsin/SimpleOrganization/templates/body/readme.markdown

 ## fullheight

-A 3col derivation using some additional styles to have a full height layout
+A 2col derivation using some additional styles to have a full height layout

-* As 3col, supports the '2cb' and 'cb' zones
+* Supports the '2cb' and 'cb' zones

 All of them also supports the additional zone 'nc' (no-center) to disable the [center] blocks